-For identification of eQTLs, we used Matrix eQTL27 method.
+To identify eQTLs, we used the Matrix eQTL method.
 We first generated the testing and training sample lists by randomly picking 210 and 211 individuals, respectively, for testing and training sets.
 We then separated the genotype and expression matrices into training and testing sets.
 Matrix eQTL is run to identify the eQTLs using the training dataset.
 In order to decrease the run time, Matrix eQTL is run in cis-eQTL identification mode.
 After the eQTLs are generated, we filtered out the eQTLs whose FDR (as reported by Matrix eQTL) was larger than 5%.
-We finally removed the redundancy by ensuring that each gene and each SNP is used only once in the eQTL final list.
+We finally removed the redundancy by ensuring that each gene and each SNP is used only once in the final eQTL list.
 To accomplish this, we selected the eQTL that is correlated with highest association with each gene.
-The association statistic reported by Matrix eQTL was used as the measure of strength of association between expression levels and genotypes.
-Similar procedure is applied when eQTLs for 30 trios are identified.
+The association statistic reported by Matrix eQTL was used as the measure of the strength of association between expression levels and genotypes.
+A similar procedure is applied when eQTLs for 30 trios are identified.